microsoft/coyote/docs/about.md

         <p>Our goal is to help developers reimagine the way we design and implement asynchronous or distributed systems.</p>

-        <p><a href="/Coyote/contribute/">Your contribution</a> can help propel Coyote as a framework of choice for developing highly reliable reactive systems.
+        <p><a href="/Coyote/contribute/">Your contribution</a> can help propel Coyote as a framework of choice for developing highly reliable asynchronous software.
 Please join us!</p>
   - title: Origin story
     feature-img: /assets/images/vision.jpg
     content: |